 Making the Sauce for Pork and Beans

 In a medium sized pot put the water, tomato sauce, honey, mustard, and the brown sugar.
 Give the sauce a quick taste.
 It should be just a tad salty to season the beans.
-If you are not using salt pork you may need to add a tad more salt.
+If you are not using salt pork you may need to add a little more salt.

 If you like a spicy flavor to your pork and beans, add a splash of your favorite hot sauce.